1993 Canadian federal election: Pre-campaign

 An election had to be called in the fall of 1993, since Parliament's term would expire some time in September.
 By the end of the summer, Campbell's personal popularity was far ahead of that of Chrétien.
-Support for the Progressive Conservative Party had also increased after Campbell won the leadership, and they were only a few points behind the Liberals, while Reform had been reduced to single digits.
+Support for the Progressive Conservative Party had also increased after Campbell won the leadership, and their polling numbers were roughly equal to the Liberals, while Reform had been reduced to single digits.
+It was nevertheless thought likely that Reform would hold the balance of power in the event of neither the Progressive Conservatives nor Liberals winning a majority, as the NDP were polling even worse than Reform, while the Bloc were considered unlikely to enter into a confidence and supply agreement with either of the two largest parties.
+Campbell was therefore seen as having a good chance of remaining in power if the Progressive Conservatives could at least finish with a similar number of seats to the Liberals, and that Reform would support a continuation of her government (likely in return for some concessions on fiscal policy) over one led by Chrétien.

 With this in mind, Campbell asked Governor General Ray Hnatyshyn to dissolve parliament on September 8, only a few weeks before Parliament was due to expire.
 The election date was set for October 25.
 Under the Canadian Charter of Rights and Freedoms, this was the last day that the election could legally be held with the then-current enumeration still valid.
 In accordance with Canadian constitutional practice, Hnatyshyn granted the dissolution, beginning the seven-week campaign.

 At the ceremony at Rideau Hall, Campbell made the first of a series of remarks that would dog the Conservative campaign.
 When she was running for the party leadership, Campbell's frank honesty was seen as an important asset and a sharp contrast from Mulroney's highly polished style (Mulroney was criticized for waiting until the last year of his mandate before resigning, leaving office only 2 1/2 months before the Tories' five-year term ended, as well as for his international farewell tour devoid of any official business).
-However, during the campaign, Campbell repeatedly made statements that caused problems for the party.
+During the campaign, however, Campbell repeatedly made statements that caused problems for the party.
 At the Rideau Hall event, she told reporters that it was unlikely that the deficit or unemployment would be much reduced before the "end of the century".
 Later in the campaign, a reporter claimed she stated "an election is no time to discuss serious issues."
 Campbell denied the report and declared her sentence was distorted; her actual quote meant that 47 days were not enough to discuss the overhaul in social policy that she thought Canada needed.